 Pull-Over: Arms perfectly straight.
 Any slight bend in the arm causes the tension to go to the triceps (back of the arm).
-Pull with your arm pits.
+Pull with your armpits.
 Under the muscle.

 Row: My favorite back exercise, keeping the abs tight, pretend you’re squeezing a pencil with your shoulder blades.
 Pin the shoulders back.
 And squeeze the back muscle.
 The major benefit of the row exercise is it can be combined with another one of the big three movers for even more caloric expenditure.
-Rows are great for lunges, squats, and single leg exercises.
+Rows are great for lunges, squats, and single-leg exercises.
 Making this circuit one of the biggest calories burning combinations possible.

 Common Mistakes: Sometimes I see females performing a bent over row with a light dumbbell.
 This may look like a good move.
 But the problem is the back muscle is too strong for the light dumbbell.
 The movement works but with more weight.
 The back muscle is quite strong and if you only use five pounds, it doesn’t really benefit you.

-Quadricepts/Biceps Femoris: Huge muscles consisting of the quads, hamstrings, and glutes.
+Quadriceps/Biceps Femoris: Huge muscles consisting of the quads, hamstrings, and glutes.
 The front of the leg, the back of the leg and the butt.

 The final and biggest muscle of the Big Three.
 We need to work all of these muscles to get results.
 Yes, guys you also must work the legs and no…walking doesn’t count.
 The movements need to provide external resistance.
 Legs are crucial because they’re a versatile muscle requiring large amounts of blood and oxygen to perform exercises.
 You can combine leg movements with any muscle.
 You’ll burn more calories exercising your legs.
-Legs are a great way to add some of the nice-to-have muscles, arms (front of the arms, back of the arms.)
+Legs are a great way to add some of the nice-to-have muscles, arms (front of the arms, back of the arms, biceps triceps)

 Things to Know About the Leg Muscles

-Squats: The correct form on a squat is the most difficult movement to master: tail bone tucked in, abs tight, keep the back straight, chin tucked in, head aligned with the body, don’t bend past 90, and feet hip joint apart.
+Squats: The correct form on a squat is the most difficult movement to master: tailbone tucked in, abs tight, keep the back straight, chin tucked in, head aligned with the body, don’t bend past 90, and feet hip joint apart.